DeepParking/DeepParking/README.md

 #### Running the Camera Tester

 DeepPark allows you to mimic a camera by running a simple web app locally that sends images to the Camera Gateway API.
-Simply open camera_tester/index.html on a local device (or behind an SSL public internet endpoint) and input the following values:
+Simply open camera_tester/index.html on a local device (or behind an SSL public internet endpoint) and input the following values in the UI:

 * Camera Gateway Address - The public ip of the Camera Gateway API
 * Area ID - The Area ID you created in setup/area.json
 * Camera ID - The ID of the camera you will be sending photos as, created in setup/area.json

-Get the Camera Gateway IP with:
+Get the Camera Gateway External IP with:

 ```
 $ kubectl get svc camera-gateway-svc